 - i.
 A permit is issued by the Department of Natural Resources for such modifications; and - ii.
-If the addition, in combination with all other additions to the abode or residence that have been constructed since the abode or residence was originally built, would increase the market value of the abode or residence to an amount more than fifty percent (50%) greater than: (1) the market value of the abode or residence if no additions have been constructed since the abode or residence was originally built; or (2) the approximate market value the abode or residence would have in the form in which the abode or residence was originally built if at least one (1) addition has already been constructed. (d) For the purposes of subsection (c), the market value of an abode or a residence does not include the value of the land on which the abode or residence is built.
+If the addition, in combination with all other additions to the abode or residence that have been constructed since the abode or residence was originally built, would increase the market value of the abode or residence to an amount more than fifty percent (50%) greater than: (1) the market value of the abode or residence if no additions have been constructed since the abode or residence was originally built; or (2) the approximate market value the abode or residence would have in the form in which the abode or residence was originally built if at least one (1) addition has already been constructed. (d) For the purposes of subsection (c), the market value of an abode or residence is built.